-The Nurse Faculty Loan Program is a grant that the College of Nursing applies for each year.
-If monies are received, they are administered through UNMC Financial Aid Department.
+The Nurse Faculty Loan Program is a grant that the College of Nursing has been a recipient.
+When monies are available, they are administered through UNMC Financial Aid Department.

 To fulfill the Educator Component/Coursework required for the Nurse Faculty Loan Program (NFLP), you will be required to take two of the courses listed below (NRSG 892 and NRSG 894) or their equivalent.